jinxing1990/coq-chain/README.md

 Theorem sort_prog : forall (l : list nat), {l' : list nat | sorted l' /\ permutation l' l}.
 ```

-(NOTE: The original and full documentation of formalization of different variations of divide-and-conquer algorithm design paradigm for lists and the different sorting algorithms' proofs and programs can be found on https://github.com/jinxing1990/coq-formalized-divide-and-conquer.)
+> **NOTE:** The original and full documentation of formalization of different variations of divide-and-conquer algorithm design paradigm for lists and the different sorting algorithms' proofs and programs can be found on https://github.com/jinxing1990/coq-formalized-divide-and-conquer.

 The following are the dependencies between the Coq files that lead to different proofs of the theorem type `coq sort_prog`:

+---
+LEGENDS:

+Edge: Type
+Node (dotted): Incomplete (sub)proof term
+Node (solid): Complete (sub)proof term
+Node (green): Contribution from AI System (CoqHammer)
+---

 1. Insertion Sort: